ropensci-archive/tidytags/README.md

 ## Learning more about tidytags

-For a walkthrough of numerous additional {tidytags} functions, visit the [Using tidytags with a conference hashtag](https://bretsw.github.io/tidytags/articles/tidytags-with-conf-hashtags.html) vignette webpage.
+For a walkthrough of numerous additional {tidytags} functions, see the [Using tidytags with a conference hashtag](https://bretsw.github.io/tidytags/articles/tidytags-with-conf-hashtags.html) vignette.

 ## Getting help